angelacuahutle/Telegram-art-bot/README.md

 # Telegram-art-bot
-> Telegram-art-bot made to curate contemporary art base and art  tendencies.
-This bot will help you acces to refferences of an art curator
+> This is a Telegram-art-bot made to curate contemporary art base and art tendencies.
+This bot will help you access references of an art curator
 ![](https://img.shields.io/badge/Microverse-blueviolet)

 ![screenshot](./botcaption.png)